 In the last few weeks, we have had reports from 3 different buyers of 3 puppies which have been bought from the same location.
 All 3 puppies had parvo virus, 2 have survived, but sadly one died.
 If you’re unfamiliar with parvo, it’s a nasty infection and puppies suffer terribly when they contract it.

 The premises the puppies were bought from is a smart residential house, impressive to look at.
 It gives a good impression and that’s the point.
-These sellers – and in this case the seller is licensed to breed too – know a good first impression can pull the wool over puppy buyers eyes quicker than you can say ‘wheresmum’.
+These breeders know a good first impression can pull the wool over puppy buyers eyes quicker than you can say ‘wheresmum’.

 In these particular sales, mum, or at least a possible mum is present.
 It’s hard for first time buyers to tell.
-She’s brought in for viewing in the arms of the seller and not put down on the ground.
+She’s brought in for viewing and not put down on the ground.
 A yarn is spun about hygiene and all the rest as the sales pitch goes on to dupe the buyers.
-If she was put down, it might be more obvious she’s unhappy, or unhealthy, but as a first-time puppy buyer in the sellers territory – their comfort zone remember – it’s hard to know that it’s not normal for mum to be carried around, it looks all perfectly ok if you don’t know any better.
+If she was put down, it might be more obvious she’s unhappy, or unhealthy, but as a first-time puppy buyer in unfamiliar territory it’s hard to know that it’s not normal for mum to be carried around, it looks all perfectly ok if you don’t know any better.
 If she was put down on the ground, she’d more than likely scuttle away as she’s probably terrified of human contact, certainly not socialised, not a normal, healthy, happy dog.

 Nor are the pups.
 They’re confined to a play pen type of area as the credit card payment machine is whipped out, close to hand and the sales are concluded.
-Job done as far as the seller is concerned.
-And hard, nigh on impossible to prove this is a ‘third party sale’, one where mum is not with pups.
+Job done as far as the breeder is concerned.
+And hard, nigh on impossible to prove this is, or is not a ‘third party sale’, one where mum is not with pups.
 Maybe the female dog present actually is mum?
 Who can know for sure at the moment of sale except the breeder/seller?

-We know that over the next few weeks in the run up to Christmas we will hear many more stories like this from trusting buyers, buyers who do often do their best to research, but who are at the mercy as well of devious dealers and breeders who make it their day’s work to sell the pups.
+We hear many stories like this from trusting buyers, buyers who do often do their best to research, but who are at the mercy of devious dealers and breeders who make it their day’s work to sell the pups.
 And don’t give another thought to whether the pups live or die once they leave them.

 Please help us to educate everyone who is thinking about buying a puppy.
 The puppy market is a nasty one.
-In the run up to Christmas – puppy farmers and dealers and sellers busiest time of the year – we need your help to tell everyone the cruel truth about many of the puppies for sale today.
+We need your help to tell everyone the cruel truth about many of the puppies for sale today.